What to expect for your personal finances in 2018

 “That is possible, but it’s very low (risk),” he said.
 “If we were going to see a big surge we would have seen it by now.”

-However, there will be lower demand for homes prone to natural disasters, following this year’s string of hurricanes, wildfires and floods.
+However, there will be lower demand for homes prone to natural disasters after this year’s string of hurricanes, wildfires and floods.